webdevvie/pheanstalk-task-queue-bundle/Docs/source/overview.rst

 the options and/or arguments.
 Make sure you send just an id or something similar.
 Sending the entire workload along via command line is not advised.

-Fill in your "Creation" and email code here and test if your command works by manually calling it using app/console
+Fill in your "Creation" and email code here and test if your command works by manually calling it using app/console or bin/console

 Check out PheanstalkTaskQueueBundle/Command/ExampleWorkerCommand.php for an example.